Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                           NOTICE
 I am moving away from AdGuard.
-Its HQ in Nicosia is only a postbox office, like Kaspersky's holding company is in London.
+Its HQ in Nicosia is only a 'legal' office, like Kaspersky's holding company is in London.
 Filter lists which are impacted by this decision are: Youtube_AG_rules and PersonalBlocklist.
 I will remove those lists end of July.

                                                           SOURCES